 Increased pressure from brands on their agencies and vendors to extend payment windows is greater than ever

-The Digiday article further reveals that some marketers requiring these abnormally long payment periods assume that agencies should get financing to cover the widening payment to expense gap.
+The Digiday article further reveals that marketers requiring these abnormally long payment periods assume agencies will get financing to cover the widening payment to expense gap.

-Thought agencies were in the business of driving brand revenue through their communications expertise, not money-lenders to clients.
+Agencies are in the business of driving brand revenue through their communications expertise, not money-lenders to clients.

 Wonder if client-side staff would be okay with being paid 120 days out.

 Is this what clients really mean by wanting agencies to be their partners?